jonwk/JohnWesleyK/README.md

  - Fought obesity, over it successfully.
 Almost 40 KGS ⬇️
  - Love the big three lifts, omw to unlocking clean pullups.
  - Have been doing origami and paper-crafts from a really long time.
- - Working on a broken laptop.
+ - Currently fixing a broken laptop.
 RIP MSI GF63-8RC.

 ### 🙏 Thanks for visiting my profile